Speak with our Summit Experts 24/7

 5. Immediate descent if symptoms worsen

-Evacuation systems are well established on Kilimanjaro, and trained guides are prepared to act quickly if needed.
+In addition, evacuation systems are well established on Kilimanjaro, and trained guides are prepared to act quickly if needed.

 2. Choose the Right Itinerary Length

-The single most important safety decision is itinerary length.
+Without question, the single most important safety decision is itinerary length.

 • 5–6 day climbs = lower acclimatization success